getodk/docs/docs/web-forms-intro.rst

 Geopoint with `maps` appearance
 ~~~~~~~~

 The `maps` appearance allows users to capture their current location while viewing it on a map.
-After tapping **Get location** and granting permissions, the map automatically zooms to the user’s current location.
-The user taps **Save point** to save the location.
-Once saved, the marker turns green to indicate success and the bottom panel displays **Point saved**.
+After tapping **Get location** and granting permissions, the map automatically zooms to the user’s current location and saves the location.
+The marker turns green to indicate success and the bottom panel displays Point saved.
 The user can remove the saved point and try again if needed.

 .. image:: /img/web-forms/geopoint-maps-appearance.*
   :alt: Web forms geopoint with maps appearance